 - You are planning to change your existing company name in the near future and you want to secure one or more company name options in advance

-- As a pre-emptive measure to avoid potential disputes and the need for legal action with regards a trade mark that you have registered
+- As a pre-emptive measure to avoid potential disputes and the need for legal action with regard to a trade mark that you have registered

 - To protect a domain name